Vitamin K Deficiency Bleeding (VKDB) of the Newborn

-The healthcare provider will look at your baby's health history.
-They will also check
+The healthcare provider will look at your baby's health history and check your baby

-your baby for signs of bleeding.
-Your baby may need lab tests to measure their blood
+for signs of bleeding.
+Your baby may need lab tests to measure their blood clotting

-clotting times.
-The results of these tests can help your child’s healthcare provider
+times.
+The results of these tests can help your child’s healthcare provider make the

 How is vitamin K deficiency bleeding in a newborn treated?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also